LennartTro/EnviroBotics-Docs/docs/tutorials/start simulation.md

 source gazebo_exports.sh
 ```

 Now you should see the Gazebo simulation with some physical models for water and our BlueBoat.
-If you look exactly you will see how the Boat is moving.(To reduce the requirements for graphics we replaced the rendered water surface with a flat plane.
-However, a wave model runs in the background.)
+If you look exactly you will see how the Boat is moving.
+To reduce the requirements for graphics we replaced the rendered water surface with a flat plane.
+However, a wave model runs in the background.
 <img src="/EnviroBotics-Docs/img/Gazebo.png" alt="Concept Overview" style={{ width: '100%', marginBottom: '1rem' }} />

 ---

 ## Step 5 - Run SITL (Software in the Loop)

-Start a new terminal and enter the running docker container (doesn't matter where you open your terminal):
+Start a new terminal and enter the running docker container.
+It doesn't matter where you open your terminal:
 ```bash
 sudo docker exec -it blueboat_sitl /bin/bash
 ```